Get stories and expert advice on all things related to college and parenting.

 I recommend asking your teen if you can sit next to them before starting a conversation.
 If they’re having a cup of hot chocolate on the couch, consider making a cup of tea and asking, “You look comfy — mind if I join you?”
 Paying attention to this aspect of communication can improve the quality of your conversations with your student.

-When I coach college students struggling socially or academically, I always have a goal or skill in mind that I know will help “solve” their problem.
-Through talking with students, I can pretty quickly identify negative habits affecting students’ success.
+When I coach college students who are struggling socially or academically, I always have a goal or skill in mind that I know will help “solve” their problem.
+Through talking with students, I can pretty quickly identify negative habits affecting their success.

 However, if I were to tell a student, “Here’s what you’re doing wrong, and here’s what you need to do about it,” the student would probably respond defensively and not listen to me again.

-Even if I can identify a problem area right away, I see my role as guiding my students to identify the problem themselves and the solution on their own.
+Even if I can identify a problem area right away, I see my role as guiding my students to identify the problem themselves and the solution independently.
 This takes strategic questioning (see #2 above) and patience, but it’s the path to learning.

 As parents, it can be difficult to listen without judgment and to resist the urge to offer a quick solution.
 We all want quick fixes.
 But there is so much more value in responding with, “How do YOU think you would solve that problem?”